Robust Misspecified Models and Paradigm Shifts: Applications

 \subsection{Overconfidence and Underconfidence}

-This application adapts the setting of \cite{heidhues2018unrealistic} to the model-switching environment and compares overconfidence and underconfidence.
-An incorrect self-perception distorts a worker's belief about his teammate's ability.
-Higher beliefs over the teammate's ability lead to a monotonic change in the optimal response and, depending on the direction of the biases, may result in even higher beliefs or end up inducing lower beliefs.
-I demonstrate that overconfidence, featuring positive reinforcement of beliefs, is globally robust, while underconfidence, featuring negative reinforcement of beliefs, is globally robust only on a sequence of unconnected intervals.
+In this application, I compare the robustness properties of over- and underconfidence in more general environments.
+I restrict attention on the prior-free local robustness notions since the interesting difference between over- and underconfidence only concerns the induced equilibria.
+I show that under natural assumptions, any level of overconfidence is locally robust while underconfidence is locally robust only on a union of unconnected intervals.

-This result breaks the symmetry between overconfidence and unconfidence and provides a novel mechanism for why one bias might be expected to be more prevalent than the other.
+This result breaks the symmetry between overconfidence and unconfidence and provides a novel mechanism for why we might expect one bias to be more persistent than the other.
 A plethora of evidence in psychology and economics suggests that overconfidence is more prevalent than underconfidence, and many hold the view that this is because agents derive ego utility from holding overconfident beliefs about their own positive traits \citep{brunnermeier2005optimal,koszegi2006ego,oster2013optimal}.
-In contrast, the result in this section provides a reason rooted in the misspecified learning environment itself: overconfidence has better stability properties than underconfidence when the agent can switch models.
+By contrast, I provide a reason rooted in the learning environment itself: overconfidence has better robustness properties than underconfidence when the agent can switch models.